-The Dyson Wellness Center staff will work with the Dean of Students staff to provide an absence notice for classes missed while a student is being treated for a medical or mental health emergency.
+The Dyson Wellness Center staff will work with the Office of Student Affairs to provide an absence verification notice for classes missed while a student is being treated for a medical or mental health emergency.
 To respect privacy, this notification only includes basic details regarding the missing of classes due to hospitalization.
 If a student wishes to share additional details with instructors, he/she may do so.
+This notification does not formally excuse a student from missing the course and only acts as formal verification of the reason for a student's absence.